AbdullahMateen/laravel-helping-metarial/README.md

 - Enums: Define and use enum types in your code for better readability and consistency.
 - Helpers: Use handy functions and macros to simplify common tasks and operations.
-- Colors Interface: Create and manipulate colors using a fluent and intuitive interface.
+- Colors Interface: A list of colors classes and RGBA codes.
 - Authorization Middleware: Protect your routes and controllers with customizable authorization logic.
 - General Model: Use a base model class that provides common functionality and traits for your models.
 - Helpful Css: Apply some useful css classes to your elements (if you are not using tailwind).
 - Validation Rules: Validate your data with custom rules and messages.
-- Some Helpful Traits: Use traits to add behavior and functionality to your classes, such as sluggable, sortable, filterable, etc.
+- Some Helpful Traits: Use traits to add behavior and functionality to your enums, classes and controllers.
 - Simple Media Library: Manage your media files and attachments with ease.

 This package is designed to help you with your web development projects.
 We hope you find it useful and enjoyable.